The class Bp for weighted generalized Fourier transform inequalities: Introduction

 \section{Introduction}

 A key tool in the study of special functions with reflection symmetries are Dunkl operators.
-The basic ingredient in the theory of these operators are root systems and finite reflection groups, acting on some Euclidean space $E$.
-We shall always assume that $E = \mathbb{R}^d$ with the standard Euclidean scalar product $\langle .,.\rangle$.
+The basic ingredient in the theory of these operators are root systems and finite reflection groups, acting on $\mathbb{R}^d$.
 The Dunkl operators are commuting differential-difference operators $T_i, 1 \leq i \leq d$ associated to an arbitrary finite reflection group $W$ on $\mathbb{R}^d$ (see[7]).
 These operators attached with a root system $R$ can be considered as perturbations of the usual partial derivatives by reflection parts.
 These reflection parts are coupled by parameters, which are given in terms of a non negative multiplicity function $k$.
-Dunkl theory was further developed by several mathematicians (see [6, 9, 16, 18]) and later was applied and generalized in different ways by many authors (see [1, 2, 3, 21]).
+Dunkl theory was further developed by several mathematicians (see [6, 14]) and later was applied and generalized in different ways by many authors (see [1, 2]).
 The Dunkl kernel $E_k$ has been introduced by C.F.
 Dunkl in [8].
-For a family of weight functions $w_k$ invariant under a reflection group $W$, we use the Dunkl kernel and the measure $w_k(x)dx$ to define the Dunkl transform $\mathcal{F}_k$, which enjoys properties similar to those of the classical Fourier transform.
+For a family of weight functions $w_k$ invariant under a reflection group $W$, we use the Dunkl kernel and the measure $w_k(x)dx$ to define the generalized Fourier transform $\mathcal{F}_k$, called the Dunkl transform, which enjoys properties similar to those of the classical Fourier transform.
 If the parameter $k\equiv0$ then $w_k(x)=1$, so that $\mathcal{F}_k$ becomes the classical Fourier transform and the $T_i, 1 \leq i \leq d$ reduce to the corresponding partial derivatives $\frac{\partial}{\partial x_i}, 1 \leq i \leq d$.
-Therefore Dunkl analysis can be viewed as a generalization of classical Fourier analysis (see next section, Remark 1).
-The classical Fourier transform behaves well with the translation operator $f \mapsto f(.-y)$, which leaves the Lebesgue measure on $R^d$ invariant.
-However, the measure $w_k(x)dx$ is no longer invariant under the usual translation.
-One ends up with the Dunkl translation operators $\tau_x$, $x\in \mathbb{R}^d$, introduced by K. Trim\`eche in [22] on the space of infinitely differentiable functions on $\mathbb{R}^d$.
-An explicit formula for the Dunkl translation $\tau_x(f)$ of a radial function $f$ is known.
-In particular, the boundedness of $\tau_x$ is established in this case.
-As a result one obtains a formula for the convolution $\ast_k$ (see next section).
-An important motivation to study Dunkl operators originates in their relevance for the analysis of quantum many body systems of Calogero-Moser-Sutherland type.
-These describe algebraically integrable systems in one dimension and have gained considerable interest in mathematical physics (see [23]). \\
+Therefore Dunkl analysis can be viewed as a generalization of classical Fourier analysis (see next section, Remark 2.1). \\